-UPDATE 01/21/09: In a disturbing update, police say that they don't expect to charge the owner of the chained dog that killed 8-year old Brianna.
-It is well documented that the combination of a chained and powerful breed of dog, such as a rottweiler, is a deadly combination to children.
+UPDATE 01/21/09: Police say that they don't expect to charge the owner of the dog that killed 8-year old Brianna.
+"Trooper Matthew Roth said the dog that killed Brianna Shanor Monday evening was chained, and the girl had been warned to stay away from him."
+Yet, it is well documented that the combination of a chained and powerful breed of dog, like a rottweiler, is extremely dangerous to children.
 Furthermore, the girl had only been living in the household for a few weeks.

 There were no witnesses to the fatal attack, so it is unknown if the dog -- now being described as a rottweiler-mix -- attacked the child outside and dragged her into the doghouse, which is a converted trailer, or if the child entered the doghouse on her own and was subsequently killed by the dog.
 The owner of the dog, William Renda, said he only became concerned after the dog stopped barking.
 That's when he finally checked inside the trailer and found the girl dead.

 "It is my understanding she was not supposed to be anywhere near that dog, but at some point, she must have entered the territory of the dog," said Matthew Roth of the Pennsylvania State Police.

 Police said the girl apparently went into an old camping trailer that the dog could enter while chained.
 That's where her body was found, with serious wounds to her neck and other parts areas.